sebnozzi/miniscript.ts/ROADMAP.md

     This should be easily doable because these cases are of the type "expected X found EOF".
 Not so simple - counter-example: print a["name",
+- Debugger: willExecuteCall is incomplete ... many more opcodes could result in a call
+- Evaluate if we can use only dynamic dot-calls

 ===